COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

 Housing & Utilities

-- Rent, Vermont Emergency Rental Assistance Program, evictions
+- Rent, evictions and Vermont Emergency Rental Assistance Program (VERAP)

 - Landlord entering or showing unit

 - Mortgages, foreclosures, mortgage help, Vermont Homeowner Assistance Program (VHAP) *translated information available

 - Utilities and help paying for utilities *translated information available

 - COVID-19 economic impact payments / stimulus checks